stytri/oboe/README.md

 #### Basic Grammar

-The grammar is evaluated left to right.
+Expressions are evaluated left to right.

 Precedence levels, in decreasing order, are: